 This app comes with cute little graphics that they can put up on the screen that gives them hearts, happy faces, crying eyes, etc. They can do fun things while they talk to you.
 You know how kids love to see their own faces on the video chat!

 This one is not well known but has been great for us!
 It works on all phones.
+It’s a lot like Facetime, but not limited to Apple devices only.
 You just download the free app and you’re ready to go!
 It’s pretty self-explanatory and easy to use.
 It has the capability to do a video call or send a video recording.
 This is the app I recommend the most for those living far away from grandchildren.

 You only need to have a Google account to access Google Hangouts.
 Previously, Google had announced that Google Hangouts will be transitioning to Google Chat & Google Meet.
-Both Chat and Meet are functional but only available with G Suite.
-For now, you can still use Hangouts as is.
+However, it looks like Hangouts is still available.
+Google Meet is functional and is as easy to use as Zoom.
 It works much like other video chat applications.
 You just need a device with a camera and a microphone.

-Last, but not least, we like Marco Polo.
+I saved the best for last, we LOVE Marco Polo!
 This is an app for your phone – both iPhone and Android.
 It’s free and really easy to use.
+(Although, they do have a paid option now – not needed in my opinion.)
 After you install the app on your phone, the app will start giving you suggestions for people to add based on your contact list in your phone or your Facebook friends list.

-When you see your Contacts list, there will be a blue or purple rectangle next to each contact’s name.
+When you see your Contacts list (the little head with the circle around it at the bottom of the screen), there will be a blue or purple rectangle next to each contact’s name.
 The blue rectangles say “Invite” and purple rectangles say “Chat.”
 The invite rectangles mean that the person does not already have the Marco Polo app and you can invite them to install it and chat with you.
 The chat rectangles mean that the person is already on Marco Polo and you can immediately send them a video chat message.

 Marco Polo is not a face-to-face video chat, but instead a way to send short videos back and forth.
 So, you record a video and then it’s the other person’s turn to send you one back.
 The person can be watching live while you are recording the video and add reactions like a “thumbs up” or “smiley face” or a “heart.”
-They can also record a quick video reaction right in the middle of your recording.
+There are other options available with the paid version.